wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    IMPORTANT: The email specified to GPG should match the email in GitHub.

+1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already):

+   <pre><strong>
+   git config user.name <em>your user name</em>
+   git config user.email <em>your email address or no-reply address</em>
+   </strong></pre>

    <a name="ListKeys"></a>

+   ## List GPG keys

-1. List what keys have been signed:
+1. List what keys have been signed, meaning secret keys:

    <pre><strong>gpg --list-secret-keys --keyid-format LONG</strong></pre>